ttlion/sdtDBNsGUI/README.md

     <em>Display of tab 7 in <b>Attribute inference</b> mode, after making inference</em>
 </p>

-The inference output presented in the previous image is the same output given in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2---inference-of-specific-attributes-on-a-learned-sdtdbn-with-dynamic-and-static-attributes).
+The inference output presented in the previous image is the same output obtained when the distributions are determined in [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2---inference-of-specific-attributes-on-a-learned-sdtdbn-with-dynamic-and-static-attributes).

 When making inference as shown in the previous image, the inference output is also saved in a file with the name provided by the user in the GUI (exampleOut.csv in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program.